hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |
 |       optional arguments:
 |         -h, --help         show this help message and exit
-|         --pq threadNumber  Parallel query execution with threadNumber threads. ('-1' can be use to calculate usable thread count on a single node system)
+|         --pq threadNumber  Parallel query execution with threadNumber threads.
+(If threadNumber is '-1' on a single node system then threadNumer = numberOfLocalCore * 2)
 |